 These two hidden gems are family- and dog-friendly but have no facilities.
 So, bring a picnic.

 The area is of great ecological, geological and archaeological importance, so respect the signs which say not to access/climb the dunes.

 GPS location: 53.3809, -9.9633

 Best places to stay near Dog’s Bay – You can either stay in Clifden or Galway City if you are visiting this beach.
 In Clifden, we recommend the Connemara Sands Hotel & Spa.
-See latest prices and availability here.
+See the latest prices and availability here.
 In Galway, a great budget-friendly place to stay in Galway is the Jury’s Inn Galway Hotel.
-Click here for latest prices and availability.
+Click here for the latest prices and availability.
 Or if it is luxury you want, check into the G hotel, a short 20-minute walk from Eyre Square.
-Check latest prices and availability here.
+Check the latest prices and availability here.